Parameters by theme

 Parameters Values Description

-field “string” This parameter is used for specifying the y-axis variable for the histogram.
+field “string” Specify the y-axis variable for the histogram.

 Common workflows